Cold War Kids

 Crazy Fool and Dreamer

-Hmmm.
-Coda were a Dutch outfit from the '80s on the SI label.
+Coda were a Dutch outfit from the '80s, who released their first album (of two) on the SI label.
 Now, if that doesn't start ringing warning bells, you're in trouble.
-To be fair, they were a lot better than many of that label's output, and this doesn't fall 100% into the 'neo-prog' category.
-Obvious reference points are Genesis/Steve Hackett, Marillion, and the occasional Emersonism from project mainman Erik de Vroomen on the keys.
-Thankfully, the 29-minute title track is mostly instrumental; the vocals on the last two pieces are appalling - badly-accented English, half-spoken, half-sung.
-There are far too many digital synths on the album, assuming the band were aiming for a warm, '70s-type sound.
+To be fair, they weren't quite as bad as much of that label's output, while this is more 'poor man's Enid' than 'full-blown neo-'; I'm not sure if it's much of a trade-off, frankly.
+Obvious reference points are Genesis/Steve Hackett, Marillion and the occasional Emersonism from project mainman Erik de Vroomen on the keys.
+Thankfully, the twenty-nine-minute title track is mostly instrumental; the vocals on the last two pieces are appalling - badly-accented English, half-spoken, half-sung.
+Far too many digital synths on the album, too, assuming the band were aiming for a warm, '70s-type sound.
 Thankfully, some real Hammond, the odd bit of analogue mono and a little Mellotron saves the album from Digital Hell.

 The Sons of Intemperance Offering (1996, 64.44) ***½/0